 Doug claims he asked if he could be next, and I told him he’d have to get in line.
 I have only the vaguest recollection of that initial conversation.
 So it’s a good thing he was persistent and later tried a different tack to get my attention. 🙂

 I’ve never taken any classes in haircutting.
 Back when I was first learning, there weren’t even any YouTube tutorials to help.
 I learned by trial and error, but steadily improved with practice.

 Taking into consideration my children’s ages and frequency of haircuts (twice a year for the girls who don’t wear bangs, once a month for everybody else), I estimate that I’ve saved our family $34,198 (so far) by cutting hair at home.

 That’s not chump change, is it?

-I calculate that we could have saved an additional $3,780 if he’d just let me cut it for him in the first place all those years, but he didn’t, so that money has gone to help support some very hardworking cosmetologists who normally do a great job (and don’t have to live with him if/when they do goof it up).
+I calculate that we could have saved an additional $3,780 if he’d just let me cut it for him in the first place all those years.
+But he didn’t.
+So that money has gone to help support some very hardworking cosmetologists who normally do a great job.
+And don’t have to live with him if they do goof it up.

-It’s a trade-off, but probably worth the price if it helps keeps the peace in your marriage.
+It’s a trade-off, but probably worth the price if it helps keep the peace.